Podcast: The Public Discourse

 We talk with Dr. Shahrzad Sabet and Akaash Maharaj about how principles and concepts - like oneness, love, justice, and equality - can help to guide our thinking about how to rebuild after COVID-19.
 Dr. Sabet is a Research Fellow at New York University, and Maharaj is the CEO of the Mosaic Institute.

-COVID-19 Mini Series: “Resilience in the face of adversity”
+Season 1: “Resilience in the face of adversity”

 In this podcast mini-series, we talk about how the coronavirus health crisis reveals insights about the values that bind us together.